Christmas Trivia You Probably Didn’t Know

 Why do some people keep live fish in the bathtub during the holidays?

 In parts of Eastern Europe, it’s customary to keep a live fish in your bathtub in preparation for the Christmas Eve feast.
 Why?
 Some suggest it’s because the carp is one of the oldest fish species and indispensable to the fishing industry in this part of Europe.
 Though mentions of carp dishes can be found as far back as the 17th century, it wasn’t until the 19th century that it became widespread, as fish was a luxury, and most common folk ate predominantly non-meat meals.
-Not surprisingly, keeping live fish in the tub did not make our list of 15 old-fashioned Christmas traditions we should bring back.

 Were candy canes originally white?